genderbias/gender-bias-in-IR/README.md

 In the table above the performance of each of the developed classifiers is reported.
 As shown the uncased fine-tuned BERT model shows the best performance for query gender identification.
-### Model Construction
+### Code
-In order to fine-tune BERT on queries_gender_annotated dataset or any other dataset you can run `code\train.py` which can be found in `code` folder
+- `code\train.py`: The code for fine-tuning BERT on queries_gender_annotated dataset or any other dataset.
+- `codes/predict.py`: The code for predicting the gender of queries using fine-tuned BERT.
+### Fine_Tuned Model
+You can also use the fine-tuned BERT model, which has been already trained on queries_gender_annotated dataset, as your pre-trained model and use it for your query gender identification task [here](https://drive.google.com/file/d/1_YTRs4v5DVUGUffnRHS_3Yk4qteJKO6w/view?usp=sharing)

 - codes/train.py: The code for fine-tuning BERT model on the [gender-annotated dataset](https://github.com/navid-rekabsaz/GenderBias_IR/blob/master/resources/queries_gender_annotated.csv).